This add-on can be used to schedule a periodic re-index with WP-Cron.

 To test the cron schedule and to see when the next indexing event will run exactly, you can use the WP Crontrol plugin.
 And to check if the indexer has already run, you can use FacetWP’s “Show indexer stats” button.

 While testing this plugin, be aware that WP-Cron events are only triggered when there is activity on the front end of the website.
 So if the scheduled event time has passed and you see no indexing running, make sure to visit a few pages on the front-end of your website.
-If you don’t like this shortcoming of WP-Cron, consider using a server cron with WP-CLI instead.
+If you don’t like this shortcoming of WP-Cron, consider replacing it with a server cron.
+Or you can use a server cron with WP-CLI indexing commands instead of this add-on.

 Use a built-in indexing schedule